agrija9/Rosbag-Analyser/README.md

 ### ROS

-These are the steps to install [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) in Ubuntu 16.04
+Follow the steps from 1 to 1.7 in this tutorial to install [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) in Ubuntu 16.04.

 ### Python virtual environment